2025 FULL Bucharest Travel Guide: what to do, places to visit, day trips, going out & more!

 Landmarks in Bucharest Old Town

-Bucharest Old Town is a pedestrian area in the city centre between Piata Universitatii, Piata Unirii and Calea Victoriei.
-It's filled with old buildings (obviously!) some restored, others not so much, and cobblestone streets.
+Bucharest’s Old Town is a pedestrian area between Piata Universitatii, Piata Unirii, and Calea Victoriei, known for its old buildings and cobblestone streets.

 14. Visit the Old Princely Court ruins